€105.020 The share price fell by -0.19 % 29/09/2023 17:35

 Plan set up on 8 April 202130,9002,429,97644%08/04/2024

-In accordance with the provisions of Article 25.3.3 of the Afep-Medef code, Mr Huillard made a commitment not to engage in any hedging transactions in respect of his own risks with regard to the shares granted under the long-term incentive plans for which he is eligible, and agreed to respect this commitment until the end of the three-year holding period for the shares.
+In accordance with the provisions of Article 26.3.3 of the Afep-Medef code, Mr Huillard made a commitment not to engage in any hedgingtransactions in respect of his own risks with regard to the shares granted under the long-term incentive plans for which he is eligible,and agreed to respect this commitment until the end of the holding period for the shares as set by the Board, where applicable.

 Pension and insurance plans

-At 31 December 2021, Mr Huillard met all eligibility requirements to claim his pension under the defined benefit plan set up in March 2010 by the Company for its senior executives, namely having reached the legal retirement age, having completed at least 10 years’ service as specified by the plan and having ended his professional career within the Group as stipulated by the Board in March 2010 for company officers not holding employment contracts.
+Since 2022, Mr Huillard has met all eligibility requirements to claim his pension under the defined benefit plan set up in March 2010 bythe Company for its senior executives, namely having reached the legal retirement age, having completed at least 10 years’ service asspecified by the plan and having ended his professional career within the Group as stipulated by the Board in March 2010 for companyofficers not holding employment contracts.

-The pension benefits Mr Huillard would be entitled to receive at 31 December 2021 are subject to a payment limit equal to eight times the annual French social security ceiling, as provided for all beneficiaries under this plan.
+The pension benefits Mr Huillard would be entitled to receive at 31 December 2023 are subject to a payment limit equal to eight timesthe annual French social security ceiling, as provided for all beneficiaries under this plan.

 Employment contract, specific pension plans, severance pay and non-competition clause